For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 But 2022 was an eventful year for the Tesco meal deal.
 The first shockwave came when, after 10 years of charging £3 across the board, Tesco introduced a new system.
 Suddenly, only Clubcard holders could get it at the usual price – everyone else had to pay £3.50.

-And as if that wasn't enough, in October 2022, Tesco hiked the price for everyone by 40p.
-Now, a meal deal will set you back £3.40 if you have a Clubcard, or £3.90 if you don't.
+And as if that wasn't enough, in October 2022, Tesco hiked prices even further.
+Now, a meal deal will set you back £3.60 if you have a Clubcard, or £4 if you don't.
 Clearly, even the humble meal deal isn't immune to the effects of inflation.

 Let's not dwell on the bad news, though, as Tesco's meal deal selection is one of the most extensive out there.

-Depending on what your local branch stocks, your choice of mains could include sushi, Rustler burgers, microwavable toasties, and even warm pastries or bakes, like sausage rolls.
+Depending on what your local branch stocks, your choice of mains could include sushi, microwavable toasties, and even warm pastries or bakes, like sausage rolls.
+And if you're not a fan of sausage, bacon and egg sandwiches, there are plenty of other options for the same price.

 Visit Tesco »